 What is GitHub?

-You can optionally use Git in combination with an online hosting service such as GitHub, which allows you to backup your code, synchronize your work across multiple computers, or collaborate with others on joint projects.
+You can optionally use Git in combination with an online hosting service such as GitHub, which allows you to back up your code, synchronize your work across multiple computers, or collaborate with others on joint projects.
 There are several alternatives to GitHub available, and maybe your institution even offers its own “Git” services.

-There is no better summary of using Git and GitHub than this official GitHub cheatsheet.
-Download it, print it out or put it on your desktop.
+For more advanced learners… There is no better summary of using Git and GitHub than this official cheatsheet.
+Download it, print it out, or put it on your desktop.
 Consider it as your best friend for a while.

 Configuring Git on a new computer

 Git bash, and type the following commands:

-If you would like to start a new project, it’s easiest to start your repository from one of our example projects.
-Just navigate to a project’s GitHub page, and select Use this template (a green button).
+- If it is a template project, navigate to a project’s GitHub page, and select Use this template (a green button).
 Choose a name for your new repository, and proceed with the standard options.
 Note down the URL for your repository (e.g.,

-Chance is you are already working on a project, and you’d like to adopt Git to start versioning your files from now onwards.
+The chance is you are already working on a project, and you’d like to adopt Git to start versioning your files from now onwards.